kate-ash21/Interactive-Food-Pyramid/README.md

 ## What to expect
  - By default, each section of the food pyramid is set to the amount required for each day in order to maintain a healthy, balanced diet.</br>
- - There also exists a guide describing what foods are included in each category.</br>
+ - A guide describing what foods are included in each category.</br>
- - Users can record the number of foods consumed for any given day by interacting with the plus and minus buttons on a section of the pyramid.</br>
+ - A user can record the number of foods consumed for any given day by interacting with the plus and minus buttons on a section of the pyramid.</br>

 ## Images
 </br>